 Health and Safety

 In addition to all the necessary documentations, by law drivers in Belarus (which includes foreign drivers) are obligated to carry the following items in their vehicles and again failure to do so could result in hefty fines.
 Such necessary items are headlamp beam deflectors and depending on what make your car is you will either require deflector stickers or alternatively you will just have to adjust the beam manually, which requires a little bit more effort but if the end justifies the means then it is certainly worth doing .
 In addition to that, it is also required of one to carry a warning triangle and this is absolutely compulsory and needs to be o board all cars.
+If you’ve been hurt in an accident or if you’ve lost a loved one due to the recklessness or carelessness of another person, you deserve answers and justice.
+A personal injury lawyer helps individuals who have sustained injuries in accidents to recover financial compensation.
+These funds are often needed to pay for medical treatment, make up for lost wages, pain and suffering, and provide compensation for injuries suffered.
 By law, you also required to have on board your vehicle a fire extinguisher and a first aid kit (more information at https://www.stephenbabcock.com/car-accident-lawyer/rear-end-crashes/).

 Hitting the Road